 O’ahu and the Hawaiian Islands are our favorite place on earth.
 We love the culture and the aloha vibe.
 The vibrant blue ocean contrasts fabulously with sandy beaches and rocky benches, all beneath green, folded mountains and a perfect sun.
-There are incredible things to do on Oahu everywhere you look, from the north shore surf towns, to the windward-side attractions, to the jaw-dropping beauty of the SE corner, to the remote and sacred NW corner.
+There are incredible, fun things to do on Oahu Hawaii everywhere you look, from the north shore Oahu surf towns, to the windward-side attractions, to the jaw-dropping beauty of the SE corner, to the remote and sacred NW corner.
 When you come to Oahu, be sure to get out of the city and explore this vast, majestic island.

 Those who visit Hawaii have their vocal preferences.
 Some love Maui, others insist Kauai is by far the best.
 We don’t disagree per say, but we happen to think Oahu offers the best variety of things to do.
 We’ve been known to run a torrid pace when on vacation (entirely Ryan’s fault), and Oahu keeps up with that pace well.

-And after you explore all that Oahu has to offer, be sure to check out the Big Island of Hawaii!
+After you explore all that Oahu has to offer, be sure to check out the Big Island of Hawaii!

 Oahu has no shortage of incredible things to do, so it’s hard to decide which incredible thing is best.
 To solve this we asked ourselves, “Would we fly five hours if ___ was not there?”
 Our honest analysis revealed the beach was our primary motivation.
 If the beach is not your thing (you probably aren’t going to Hawaii), take that into consideration.

 Lanikai Beach is the best beach on Oahu.
 The sand is white and soft, and the water lays itself gently against the shore.
-The palm tree sensibility is chill, as couples stroll holding hands and snorkelers dot the surf.
+The palm tree sensibility is chill as couples stroll holding hands and snorkelers dot the surf.
 Watching kayakers roll by gives us something to do.
 Fraternal twin islands, called Mokuluas, make sublime eye-candy a mile out.
 Lanikai is the postcard paradise people desire.

 Now here’s the kicker: The beach next door, Kailua Beach, is another top-rated beach on the island.
 Also, Kailua Town is one of the best places to stay.